 Does the difference between Catholicism and Protestantism really matter?

-NOW that the 500th anniversary of the year 1517, traditionally taken to mark the start of the Reformation is not far off, it might be worth trying to think a little about what the difference really was and is - and whether it still matters - between 'Protestantism' and 'Catholicism'.
+With the start of the Reformation some 500 years ago, it might be worth trying to think a little about what the difference really was and is - and whether it still matters - between 'Protestantism' and 'Catholicism'.

 These were the two movements destined to develop in modern times in the aftermath of the turbulent events associated with the career of Martin Luther in the 16th century.